Ministries of Tourism, Culture and Gaming and Sport: Formal creation and reorganization

-In the government restructuring in 1982, the various tourism and culture related responsibilities were distributed to the Ministry of Tourism and Recreation and the Ministry of Citizenship and Culture.
+Renaming and reorganization of the ministries since 1982

 In 1987, the Ministry of Citizenship and Culture was further divided into Ministry of Citizenship and the Ministry of Culture and Communications (taking on responsibilities for communications and broadcasting from the Ministry of Transportation and Communications).

 In 1993 the responsibilities for tourism and culture were united under the newly amalgamated Ministry of Culture, Tourism and Recreation.
 (Communications functions were transferred to the Ministry of Economic Development and Trade.)
 However, those two responsibilities would be divided and re-united numerous time over the next two decades.
 When the Progressive Conservatives under Mike Harris came to power in 1995, it again separated the tourism functions and culture functions, to Ministry of Economic Development, Trade and Tourism and Ministry of Citizenship, Culture and Recreation.
 The Ministry of Tourism again became a standalone ministry in 1999, and was reunited with the cultural functions in 2001 as Ministry of Tourism, Culture and Recreation.
 The two functions were divided again in 2002, and were merged again in 2010.
 Sport was added to the ministry's name at the cabinet reshuffle following the 2011 provincial election.

 The ministry was renamed to Ministry Heritage, Sport, Tourism and Culture Industries in 2019.
 Following the appointment of Neil Lumsden as Minister of Tourism, Culture and Sport in 2022, the Ministry was renamed back to Tourism, Culture and Sport.
 Following the appointment of Stan Cho as the Minister of tourism, culture and gaming, with responsibility for OLG on June 6 2024, the Ministry was divided into the Ministry of Tourism, Culture and Gaming and Ministry of Sport.

 Agencies

-Cultural agencies overseen by the ministry include: